Viacheslav-Svyryd/Portfolio-FreeCodeCamp-P2-Tribute-Page/README.md

-# Portfolio-FreeCodeCamp-P2-Tribute-Page
+# Portfolio-FreeCodeCamp-P2-Tribute_Page
-## My first student project:hatching_chick:
+## My second student project:hatching_chick:
 ___
 Here I share with you my second little project from freeCodeCamp which I have made in sertification "Responsive Web Design":relieved:
 I really hope you will love it:innocent: